In this post, we prove a result of Abraham, Hubert Chan, Dolev, Nayak, Pass, Ren, Shi, 2019 showing that:

 Proof idea

-As in Dolev and Reischuk 1982, we will show that some party $p$ gets no message and hence must cause a error with a (large) constant probability.
+As in Dolev and Reischuk’s proof from 1982, we show that some designated party gets no message and hence must violate agreement or termination with a (large) constant probability.
 This is done by defining two worlds.
-In world 1 there are $f/2$ parties with omission failures.
-In world 2, we choose a uniformly random party $p$ from this set of $f/2$ and un-corrupt it.
-Instead we add omission failures to the $f/2$ first messages sent to $p$.
+In world 1 there are $f/2$ parties, $V$, with omission failures.
+In world 2, we choose a uniformly random party $p \in V$ and un-corrupt it.
+In addition, we cause omission failures to the $f/2$ first messages sent to $p$.
+This is where claw back may be required.

-Seeking a contradiction, we look at world 1 and use Markov inequity to argue that with a large probability the protocol sends not too much messages.
-Conditioned on this event, there is still a large probability that the party $p$ gets no more than $f/2$ messages.
+Seeking a contradiction, we look at world 1 and use Markov inequity to argue that with a large probability the protocol sends not too many messages to parties in $V$.
+Conditioned on this event, there is a large probability that the party $p$ gets no more than $f/2$ messages.
 Conditioned on this event, there is a probability that all parties output the leader value (there is no error).

 We then show indistingushability between world 1 and world 2.
-Then in world 2, conditioned on these three events, party $p$ sees no message, so there is a constant probability that party $p$ has either a safety error or a liveness error.
+Then in world 2, conditioned on these three events, party $p$, which is non-faulty, sees no message, so there is a constant probability that party $p$ has either a safety error or a liveness error.

 Proof